C3-UC3M/c3-web/docs/user_docs/cluster_access.md

 Once your C3 access has been approved you will receive a welcome email with a temporary password.
 You will be prompted to change it the first time you log in via SSH.

+## Password Policy
+All user passwords must follow this policy:

+* Must be at least 40 characters long.
+* Must include upper and lower-case characters, digits and special characters.
+* Must be renewed every 90 days.
+* You cannot reuse passwords.

 ## SSH
 This is the main way to connect to C3.
 Open a terminal window and connect to C3 via SSH with your username like this:
 ``` { .bash }